sdcnku/micropython/docs/reference/speed_python.rst

-Maximising Python Speed
+Maximizing Python Speed
 =======================

 This tutorial describes ways of improving the performance of MicroPython code.
-Optimisations involving other languages are covered elsewhere, namely the use of modules written in C and the MicroPython inline ARM Thumb-2 assembler.
+Optimizations involving other languages are covered elsewhere, namely the use of modules written in C and the MicroPython inline ARM Thumb-2 assembler.

 The process of developing high performance code comprises the following stages